How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 - Publish and iterate.
 Get your first listicle live, then monitor its impact on AI citations over 2-4 weeks.
 Use what you learn to refine your approach for the next piece.

-The landscape of content marketing is shifting fundamentally.
-The brands that adapt their content strategy for AI search now will build a compounding advantage that becomes increasingly difficult for competitors to overcome.
+Content marketing is shifting fundamentally.
+Brands that adapt their content strategy for AI search now will build a compounding advantage that gets harder for competitors to close over time.
 The research is clear about what works.
-The question is whether you will act on it.
+The only question is whether you'll act on it.

 Research Source

-This article is based on research published by Gauge, which analyzed 29 million AI-generated answers to understand what content formats and structures are most frequently cited by AI platforms in product evaluation queries.
+This article is based on research published by Gauge, which analyzed 29 million AI-generated answers to find out what content formats and structures get cited most often by AI platforms in product evaluation queries.

 Read the original Gauge researchIs Your Content Getting Cited by AI Platforms?

-You have learned how to write content that AI platforms prefer.
-But do you know how they are describing your brand right now?
+Now you know how to write content that AI platforms prefer.
+But do you know how they're describing your brand right now?
 Are they recommending you, ignoring you, or sending users to your competitors?

-SeekON.AI runs a comprehensive AI visibility audit across ChatGPT, Perplexity, Google AI Overviews, and more.
-See exactly how AI platforms talk about your brand, where you rank in their recommendations, and what you need to fix.
+SeekON.AI runs a full AI visibility audit across ChatGPT, Perplexity, Google AI Overviews, and more.
+See exactly how AI platforms talk about your brand, where you rank in their recommendations, and what needs to change.

 Frequently Asked Questions